Opinion | Slate and Mike Pesca have agreed to ‘part ways’

 In February, Pesca engaged colleagues in a Slack debate concerning Donald G. McNeil Jr., the New York Times reporter who left the newspaper after it was publicly revealed that he’d used the n-word during a Times trip to Peru with a student delegation.
 “My points are [McNeil’s] internal conduct was in a grey area, you guys don’t think it was,” wrote Pesca in the Slack chat, as revealed by Defector.

 That position followed two instances from 2019 in which Pesca had used the n-word: Once while being interviewed about the “wokeness divide” by another Slate journalist and another time in a podcast taping.
-Slate didn’t publish either utterance.
+Slate didn’t publish either utterance, and the context in both cases was journalistic.
 In a February statement, Rayford had hinted at the scope of the investigation: “While I can’t get into specific allegations that are under investigation, I can confirm this was not a decision based around making an isolated abstract argument in a Slack channel.
 After additional issues were raised by staff, we felt it was appropriate to take further action to indefinitely suspend the show pending an investigation.”
 That investigation was conducted by the law firm IslerDare PC.

+A source familiar with the events says that Slate sold the show to Pesca and that he was not terminated.

 Margaret Sullivan: Some journalists are debating when it’s okay to use the n-word.
 But this one should be easy.